Getting to know your soil is a world-building practice.

-Intro to Community Soil Science (offered on demand)
+Intro to Community Soil Science (on-line or in-person, offered on demand)

 Virtual two part course on the physical and biological basics of soils with a focus on community learning context